ROCK LEGENDS CRUISE VIII 2020 TERMS AND CONDITIONS

 The Western Hemisphere Travel Initiative (WHTI) Passport Requirements became effective June 1, 2010, for land and sea borders.
 While the WHTI requires a valid passport for land and sea travel, a final ruling was issued allowing leniency for “closed-loop” cruises, i.e., sailings that both originate and terminate in the same U.S. port.

-Although a passport is not required for U.S. citizens taking “closed loop” cruises, we strongly recommend all guests travel with a passport, valid for at least six months beyond completion of the cruise.
+Although a passport is not required for U.S. citizens taking “closed loop” cruises, we strongly recommend all guests travel with a passport.
 Having a passport will enable guests to fly from the U.S. to a foreign port in the event they miss their scheduled embarkation or to fly back to the U.S. if they need to disembark the ship mid-cruise due to an emergency.